-Without a doubt, no piece of jewelry better displays the dispersion and brilliance of colored gemstones than a pair of beautiful earrings.
+Without a doubt, no piece of jewellery better displays the dispersion and brilliance of coloured gemstones than a pair of beautiful earrings.
 They have been worn by men and women for thousands of years, and have featured precious gems for much of that time.
 Their history is long and fascinating, taking us from the Bronze Age right up to the present day.
 Here, we’re looking back at how earrings came to be the desirable adornments that they are today, and at the myriad different styles that have evolved over the years.
 Let's begin our story 5,000 years ago, when a man named Ötzi passed away in the Alps near Italy's border with Austria.

 It’s not the manner of Ötzi’s passing but rather the location that he passed away in that has earned him his place at the start of this story.
 He is Europe’s oldest known preserved human, having been frozen in the Alps for over 5 millennia, between circa 3300 BC and September 1991.
 The remarkable condition in which he was found was able to provide archaeologists with a wealth of information about how we lived all those years ago.
 Most interestingly for us, they were able to see that Ötzi had his ears pierced.
 The piercing holes were quite large, suggesting that Ötzi had been wearing heavy earrings for much of his life.